vsaw/vsaw.eu/_posts/2011-10-08-Gruenderbus.md

 ---
-title: "Gründerbus... oh how much I'd like to be part of that "
+title: "Gründerbus... oh how much I'd like to be part of that"
-date: 2011-10-08
 tags: Entrepreneur
 ---